MediaComem/comem-archidep/ex/floodit-deployment.md

 > configuring the application.
 >
 > If you choose to use environment variables, you will need to provide these
-> environment variables through Systemd later, as you have done with the PHP
+> environment variables through systemd later, as you have done with the PHP
 > todolist.
 The `export` sample commands provided in the README are only
 > examples and will only set the variables in the shell and SSH session where
 > you run them.